 I asked them what was the key to having such a long marriage?

 Jack and Copie Married in 1946 approaching their 71st anniversary July 18, 2017

 Their reply: Forgiveness, acceptance, and family.
 Copie remarked "you forgive as much for yourself as for the other person".
 Over the years they discovered they were actually very different from one another but with respect they worked through those differences and knew they could always rely on each other no matter what.
-During the times married life was hard they said they stayed together partly because of their grandchildren and partly because they had so much history together, they knew they didn't want to give up but rather find a way forward, together.
+During the times married life was hard they said they stayed together partly because of their children, and grandchildren and partly because they had so much history together, they knew they didn't want to give up but rather find a way forward, together.
 When I asked Copie what their differences were she thought for a moment and then with a shrug she laughed and said, "I really can't remember anymore."
 Jack, his eyes filled with love and fighting back tears, finally moved his gaze from his wife of 71 years to look at me, I asked was there anything else they wanted to say about their marriage?
 With deep emotion he spoke.
 "I've never loved her more than I do today."
 Jack and Copie Jack and Copie gave me a card with poetry by Barbara Cage which they felt summed up their own feelings about marriage.
 Due to copyright I cannot share the entire poem but in summary:

 Commitment, Loyalty, Hard Work, Listening, Compromise, Respect, Learning from Mistakes, Acceptance of the Other's Faults, Willingly Adjusting Behaviours that need to be Changed, Patience, Forgiveness.

 Marriage is unconditional love at its most understanding and vulnerable - love that supports, comforts, and is determined to triumph over every challenge and adversity.